If this article is helpful to you, please share on your favorite network.

 Pumpkin pie spice

 When I make my daughter a pumpkin pie, I started with research.
 The first task was to learn about the flavor of different pumpkin and winter squash varieties, to pick one that would have a good flavor.
+Without spices, the flavor of the squash needed to make a good pie on its own.
 Then I researched many filling and crust recipes, so I could pick the ones that were the closest to matching the ingredients I could work with.
 Then it’s time to go shopping.
 Instead of getting everything from one store, multiple stores and online orders are required.
 This is our ingredients list:

 One Red Kuri squash, only available a few weeks a year at health type grocery stores, then baked and puréed